-A contraction stress test checks to see if your unborn baby (fetus) will stay healthy during the reduced oxygen levels that normally occur during contractions when you are in labor.
+A contraction stress test checks to see if your baby will stay healthy during contractions when you are in labor.
 This test includes external fetal heart monitoring.
 The test is done when you are 34 or more weeks pregnant.

-During a uterine contraction, the blood and oxygen supply to your baby drops for a short time.
+During a contraction, the blood and oxygen supply to your baby drops for a short time.
 This is not a problem for most babies.
 But the heart rate of some babies gets slower.
-This change in heart rate can be seen on the external fetal monitoring device.
+This change in heart rate can be seen on the external fetal monitor.

-For a contraction stress test, the hormone oxytocin is given to you in a vein (intravenously, or IV) to cause labor contractions.
+For this test, you are given the hormone oxytocin.
+This hormone causes uterine contractions.
 You may also massage your nipples.
 This tells your body to release oxytocin.
-If your baby's heart rate slows down (decelerates) in a certain pattern after a contraction instead of speeding up (accelerating), your baby may have problems with the stress of normal labor.
+During this test, your baby's heart rate may slow down (decelerate) in a certain pattern after a contraction instead of speeding up (accelerating).
+This means your baby may have problems with the stress of normal labor.

 A contraction stress test is usually done if you have an abnormal nonstress test or biophysical profile.
-A biophysical profile uses ultrasound during a nonstress test to measure a series of physical characteristics of your baby.
-You may have more than one contraction stress test during your pregnancy.
+A biophysical profile uses ultrasound during a nonstress test to measure a series of physical traits of your baby.
+You may have more than one contraction stress test while you are pregnant.

 Some doctors may do a biophysical profile or a Doppler ultrasound test instead of a contraction stress test.

-- If your baby will stay healthy during the reduced oxygen levels that normally occur during contractions during labor.
+- Find out if your baby will stay healthy during labor, when contractions reduce the oxygen levels.

-- If the placenta is healthy and can support your baby.
+- Check to see if the placenta is healthy and can support your baby.

 You may be asked to not eat or drink for 4 to 8 hours before the test.
 Empty your bladder before the test.

-If you smoke, stop for 2 hours before the test because smoking can lower your baby's activity and heart rate.
+If you smoke, stop for 2 hours before the test.
+Smoking can lower your baby's activity and heart rate.

-A contraction stress test may be done in your doctor's office or hospital by a family medicine doctor or an obstetrician and a trained laboratory technician or nurse.
-You usually do not need to stay overnight.
+A contraction stress test may be done in your doctor's office or a hospital.
+It is done by a family medicine doctor or an obstetrician and a trained lab technician or nurse.
+You probably won't need to stay overnight.

-The hormone oxytocin is given in a low dose and increased until you have three contractions within 10 minutes, each one lasting longer than 45 seconds.
+You will be given the hormone oxytocin in a vein (intravenously, or IV).
+It is started at a low dose.
+The dose is increased until you have three contractions within 10 minutes that each last longer than 45 seconds.
 Or you may be asked to massage one of your nipples by hand to start contractions.
-If you don't have a second contraction within 2 minutes of the first, you will massage your nipple again.
-If contractions do not occur within 15 minutes, you will stimulate both nipples.
+If you don't have a second contraction within 2 minutes of the first, you will rub your nipple again.
+If contractions do not occur within 15 minutes, you will massage both nipples.

 You may need to lie on your left side for the test.
-This position may be uncomfortable or painful when you are having labor contractions.
-The belts holding the sensors may be uncomfortable.
+This position may not be comfortable when you are having labor contractions.
+The belts holding the sensors may bother you.
 Most women say this test is uncomfortable but not painful.

-Fetal heart monitoring may indicate that your baby is having problems when your baby is actually healthy.
-Fetal heart monitoring can't detect every type of problem, such as a birth defect.
+Fetal heart monitoring may show that your baby is having problems when your baby is healthy.
+It can't find every type of problem, such as a birth defect.

-- Causing labor to start earlier than your expected delivery date.
+- It may cause labor to start sooner than your expected delivery date.

-- Causing prolonged contractions that may cause problems with your baby.
+- It may cause contractions that go on for a long time.
+This may cause problems with your baby.
 The contractions usually stop when the oxytocin is stopped.
-You may be given a medicine to stop the contractions.
-If in the very rare case that your contractions do not stop, your doctor may recommend delivery.
+You may get a medicine to stop the contractions.
+In very rare cases, the contractions don't stop.
+If that happens, your doctor may suggest delivery.